Nonparametric maximum likelihood methods for binary response models with random coefficients: An Application to Modal Choice

 We briefly report results for the subsamples, $k \in \{0,1,2\}$, separately, focusing initially on the shape and dispersion of the estimated $F_\eta$ distributions.
-For each subsample we contrast the discrete distribution delivered by the NPMLE with the contours of the smooth density produced by the Gautier and Kitamura estimator.
+F or each subsample we contrast the discrete distribution delivered by the NPMLE with the contours of the smooth density produced by the Gautier and Kitamura estimator.

-\subsection{Commuters without an Automobile}
+\subsection{Commuters without an automobile}

 There are 79 observations for commuters without a car.
 Despite having no car 16 still manage to commute to work by automobile.
 The lines determined by these realizations of $(x_i, v_i)$ lead to a partition of $\mathbb{R}^2$ into 2992 polygons, of these only 112 are locally maximal and therefore act as potential candidates for positive mass assigned by the NPMLE of $F_{\eta}$.
 In Figure \ref{fig:car0} we compare the estimates of $F_\eta$ produced by the NPMLE and the deconvolution estimator of Gautier and Kitamura.
 The solid (red) points in the figure represent the locations of the mass points identified by the NPMLE; the mass associated with each of these points is reported in Table \ref{tab:car012}.
 Only 11 of the 112 candidate polygons achieve mass greater that 0.001, determined by the NPMLE.
+Although we plot points with area proportional to estimated mass, we should again recall that these mass points are really associated with underlying polygons.

 In contrast, the Gautier-Kitamura density contours are entirely concentrated near the origin.
 We have experimented quite extensively with the choice of tuning parameters for the Gautier-Kitamura estimator, eventually adopting a likelihood criterion for the choice of the sieve dimensions, $T$ and $TX$, that are required.
-This criterion selects rather parsimonious models in this application, choosing $T = 2$ and $TX = 3$ for this subsample.
+This criterion selects rather parsimonious models in this application, choosing $T =2$ and $TX = 3$ for this subsample.
 See Table \ref{tab:GKTuning} of the Appendix for further details on this selection.
 Selection of lower dimensional Fourier-Laplace expansions obviously yield more restrictive parametric specifications, however this greater degree of regularization seems to be justified by the commensurate reduction in variability of the estimator.
 Although the comparison is inherently somewhat unfair we note that the NPMLE achieves a log-likelihood of -28.16, while the Gautier-Kitamura estimate achieves -37.58.

 The two points on the far left of Figure \ref{fig:car0} constitute about 0.05 mass each and represent individuals who seem to be committed transit takers.
 A coefficient of, say $\eta_1 = -8$ would mean that the transit fare per trip would have to be 8 dollars per trip higher than the corresponding car fare to induce them to travel by car.
 The fact that the $\eta_2$ coordinates associated with these extreme points is about one, means that, since the variable $DOVTT$ measures the transit time differential in its original scale of minutes, for such individuals a 10 minute time differential would be sufficient to induce them to commute by automobile.